العالم اليوم - ترامب يتراجع والأسواق تتنفس.. رسوم ترامب أمام مراجعة جذرية

 انتم الان تتابعون خبر ترامب يتراجع والأسواق تتنفس.. رسوم ترامب أمام مراجعة جذرية من قسم اخبار العالم والان نترككم مع التفاصيل الكاملة

-شهد محمد - ابوظبي في الخميس 24 أبريل 2025 10:21 صباحاً - ...but your activity and behavior on this site made us think that you are a bot.
+شهد محمد - ابوظبي في الجمعة 25 أبريل 2025 02:25 مساءً - ...but your activity and behavior on this site made us think that you are a bot.

 Note: A number of things could be going on here.